martinlindhe/efyran/e4-TODO.md

 # TODO

+- /rezit /only|Samma    force SHM/DRU to use their 90% rezzes

 - BRD: invis/travel songs break after each casted tick?? issue with mq2medley... ??? or how i invoke it